 The alarm is operated with one of the setting crowns that are located at 2 and 4 o’clock.

-Although a lot of guys on different forums lament the date window that ate a great chunk of “6” numeral, I don’t really think that this is a design fail.
+Although a lot of guys on different forums lament the date window that ate a great chunk of “6” numeral, I don’t think that this is a design fail.
 In fact, from where I stand, the black calendar window with bright red numerals perfectly balances the brand’s logo at 12 o’clock and forms a nice visual “chord” with the red tips on the secondary hour hand and on the central seconds hand.

 The only significant problem of this watch is its outrageously high price.
-Limited to just 50 units and presented in a nicely executed wooden box, the watch will be offered at a price of CHF 7800 (almost $8900 or €6400 at current exchange rate.)
-Now, that really hurts.
+Limited to just 50 units and presented in a nicely executed wooden box, the watch will be offered at a price of CHF 7800 (almost $8900 or €6400 at the current exchange rate.)
+Now, that hurts.

-* THE PROMISED UPDATE: The first of all, the watch will be delivered in a more compact case than I have speculated earlier.
+* THE PROMISED UPDATE: First of all, the watch will be delivered in a more compact case than I have speculated earlier.
 Although its official size of 42.50 mm in diameter is still mildly oversized for what is essentially a dress watch, it is still bearable by today’s standards with customers often preferring larger, more imposing timekeepers to their earlier, smaller versions.

-The watch is offered at an approximated retail price of almost $9,000 USD, but the heavy price tag seems to be more or less justified by the mechanism that is ticking inside its stainless steel case: the Caliber Oris 908 is based on the gorgeous LJP 5900 produced by the Swiss complications specialist La Joux-Perret.
-Being basically a clone of the Caliber AS 5008 that was being produced by A. Schild S.A. in the 1970s, it features a hybrid winding mechanism with the oscillating weight providing energy not only for the main spring, but also for the alarm module so that you can always be sure that the mechanical alarm will actually work when needed.
+The watch is offered at an approximated retail price of almost $9,000 USD, but the heavy price tag is more or less justified by the mechanism that is ticking inside its stainless steel case: the Caliber Oris 908 is based on the gorgeous LJP 5900 produced by the Swiss complications specialist La Joux-Perret.
+Being basically a clone of the Caliber AS 5008 that was being produced by A. Schild S.A. in the 1970s, it features a hybrid winding mechanism with the oscillating weight providing energy not only for the mainspring but also for the alarm module so that you can always be sure that the mechanical alarm will actually work when needed.
 All things considered, I would say that the price is actually not that high as I inferred in the original version of this brief review.